Microsoft 365 Copilot: Protect and govern your sensitive data with Microsoft Purview

 Microsoft Purview Compliance Manager

 Every organization has to comply with rules and regulations, which can be pretty complex and tricky to keep up with.
-Adding Copilot for Microsoft 365 into the mix can potentially increase the risk of data breaches.
+Adding Copilot into the mix can potentially increase the risk of data breaches.

 Compliance Manager in Microsoft Purview can help with your organization’s compliance efforts.
 It provides a score for your Microsoft 365 tenant’s compliance status.